melyouz/atalaya/README.md

-# Atalya
+# Atalaya
-Atalaya aims to centralize unhandled exceptions thrown by other applications, in order to ease the review of these exceptions and the improvement of the applications involved.
+Atalaya aims to centralize unhandled exceptions thrown by other applications in order to ease the review of these exceptions, thus the improvement of the applications involved.